Spherical clustering in detection of groups of concomitant extremes: Spherical clustering

 where $\Sigma_i$ are defined in~\eqref{eq:sigmai}.
 Moreover, \begin{itemize} \item every optimizer $(x_1,\ldots,x_k)$ yields an optimal partition $(A_1,\ldots,A_k)$ via~\eqref{eq:partition};

 \item every optimal partition $(A_1,\ldots,A_k)$ yields an optimal $(x_1,\ldots,x_k)$ given by $x_i=\overline x_i$ in the first case and $x_i=\hat x_i$ in the second. \end{itemize} \end{corollary}

-\begin{proof} The proof of the two cases is analogous, and we consider the second case only.
-Let $x_1,\ldots,x_k\in\Sp^{d-1}$ be an optimal solution to the left hand side problem, which exists.
-By the maximality and~\eqref{eq:eig_proof} we find that the optimal value is $\sum_{i=1}^k \hat x_i^\top\Sigma_i\hat x_i=\sum_{i=1}^k \lambda_1(\Sigma_i)$.
-Thus the supremum over partitions is no smaller.
+\begin{proof} The proof of the two cases is analogous, and we consider only the second case.
+Let $x_1,\ldots,x_k\in\Sp^{d-1}$ be an optimal solution to the left-hand side problem, which exists.
+By the maximality and~\eqref{eq:eig_proof} we find that the optimal value is $\sum_{i=1}^k \hat x_i^\top\Sigma_i\hat x_i=\sum_{i=1}^k\lambda_1(\Sigma_i)$.
+So the supremum over partitions is no smaller.
 Take an arbitrary partition $(A_1,\ldots,A_k)\in\mathcal P_k$ with the respective $\hat x_i$ and observe that the associated value cannot exceed the maximum over the centroids, see~\eqref{eq:eig_proof2}.
 Hence the supremum over the partitions is achieved and the optimal values coincide. \end{proof}

-\begin{remark} Matrices $\Sigma_i$, up to the restriction $X\in A_i$, are the matrices used by \cite{coo2019} and \cite{dre2019} in their principal component analysis of extremal dependence.
-In this respect, we note that finding the best direction for $X\in\Sp^{d-1}$ corresponds to minimizing the expected $c_2$ dissimilarity:
+\begin{remark} Matrix $\Sigma$ has been used by~\cite{coo2019} and~\cite{dre2019} in their principal component analysis of extremal dependence.
+Finding the best direction for $X\in\Sp^{d-1}$ corresponds to minimizing the expected $c_2$ dissimilarity:

-This provides a link between our clustering approach and principal component analysis for a distribution on a positive simplex. \end{remark}